-2. Fields with the Included checkbox selected are the ones that are analyzed for the Signals analysis.
-You can change these if you prefer to focus on other fields.

-3. To include any fields in the Signals related charts (that is, charts based on data related to the main time series data, that appears on the final Signal UI for comparison), select their Related checkbox.
+- 3. In this section, fields with the Included checkbox selected are the ones that are analyzed for the Signals analysis.
+You can change these if you prefer to focus on other fields. - 4.
+To include any fields in the Signals 'related' charts (that is, charts based on data related to the main time series data, that appears on the final Signal UI for comparison), select their Related checkbox.

-4. Establish if a high value of the field is a good result or bad.
+Establish if a high value of the field is a good result or bad.
 For example, higher sales would be good for the business, but a big number of workplace incidents would be bad.
 (Fun fact: this is also reflected in the Signals narrative - good results are highlighted as blue, and bad as orange.)